 Recently, we’ve seen a resurgence of brands adopting a crafty, handmade aesthetic, and an increased focus on tactile and analogue elements.
 However it's not enough to just stick a script font on your packaging design.
-When Kyle Wilkinson was asked to rebrand RedLeg rum to put more emphasis on the brand’s provenance, he hand-painted a script-style brush type and combined it with metallic inks to create a laid-back, Caribbean vibe.
+When Kyle Wilkinson was asked to create campaign imagery for RedLeg rum, he hand-painted a script-style brush type and combined it with metallic inks to create a laid-back, Caribbean vibe.

 This kind of attention to detail can make or break this aesthetic.
 Here are our top tips for embracing bespoke lettering in your branding work.

 If hand lettering works with the overall brand – its origins, its ethos and its audience – great.
 If not, avoid; people will see straight through a tech giant trying to look personable using nothing but a script-y typeface.
 “It’s got its uses, but I feel it’s a lazy approach sometimes,” says Wilkinson.

 02. Work with the printers

 Specialist typography often requires special finishes: embossing, foils, and spot colours, for instance.
 So it’s best, where possible, to work as closely as you can when it comes to printing the project (preferably, be physically present).
 That way, you can see the colours, finishes and other elements as they’re done.
 For more on this, take a look at our tips for getting more from print projects.